 Once you know the standards, or your curriculum, you don’t want be so planned out or so rigid that you can’t follow your students’ interests.
 In fact, many of their interests will check off the standards.
 You want to offer your students experiences – maybe an experiment or activity, or maybe an object to observe – that are based on what they are interested in, not just the prescribed curriculum.
 Having a science center is great for this.
 It wasn’t a part of the curriculum, but I put out this gourd in the fall when students were interested in pumpkins.
 It sparked a lot of curiosity and interest.
 We ended up opening it up and observing the inside of it.
 While it didn’t necessarily meet the content standards, it certainly met a lot of the practice standards.

-How do I plan a science unit while still being flexible to my students?
+How do I plan lessons for kindergarten science while still being flexible to my students?

 This is a question I struggle with every science unit.
 It’s a tough balance between ensuring that your students learn all they are supposed to and following their interests and curiosities.
 When planning units, I try to be very thoughtful about the types of activities I provide, but especially the opening activities.
 I want to spark interest and curiosity in this topic and then I open up the conversation to hear what they are wondering and interested in discovering.